 Medicare typically pays for a power wheelchair every 5 years, however, it’s important to check with the specific insurance provider and consult with a healthcare professional and a mobility expert to understand the coverage and process of obtaining a power wheelchair through Medicare.

-It’s also important to note that some Medicare Advantage plans may have different coverage and process for power wheelchairs.
+It’s also important to note that some Medicare Advantage plans may have different coverage and processes for power wheelchairs.
 So it’s always best to check with the specific plan to understand the coverage.

 The lifespan of an electric wheelchair can vary depending on the model, usage, and maintenance of the chair.
 On average, an electric wheelchair can last between 3 to 5 years with proper maintenance.
 However, with consistent usage, the lifespan of the batteries can be shorter around 2 years, and it may need to be replaced.